 Restoration Fellowship is dedicated to recovering the beliefs of the first-century disciples of Jesus, the Messiah.
-Sound theology begins with the creed to which Jesus subscribed in Mark 12:28-29 — the creed of Israel (Deuteronomy 6:4) — and the Gospel about the Kingdom of God (Mark 1:14-15).
+Sound theology begins with the creed to which Jesus subscribed in Mark 12:28-29 — the creed of Israel (Deuteronomy 6:4) — and God's Gospel about the Kingdom (Mark 1:14-15).

 Jesus commanded belief in that Gospel Message in contrast to much modern evangelism which often ignores Jesus' Message about the Kingdom of God.

 Restoration Fellowship was founded by Sir Anthony Buzzard, Bt., MA (Oxon.)
 MA Th. in 1981.

 The subject matter of our literature is not new and has been held by small groups of believers throughout the centuries, notably by some Anabaptists and the Church of God General Conference whose headquarters and college, Atlanta Bible College, are located in McDonough, GA, USA.

 1When the New Testament writers called Jesus 'Lord', they were saying that he is God.
 True or False?